-- 1. Textbooks not being used at any given school can be declared surplus at the school level, taking into consideration the six-eight (6-8) year adoption cycle of textbook adoptions for state approved materials. - 2.
-It is the responsibility of the office of Instructional Support Services (ISS) to prepare a surplus textbook bid for books going off county adoption.
+- 1. Textbooks not being used at any given school can be declared surplus at the school level, taking into consideration the six to eight (6-8) year adoption cycle of textbook adoptions for state approved materials. - 2.
+It is the responsibility of the office of Instructional Resources (IR) to prepare a surplus textbook bid for books going off county adoption.
 The Instructional Materials Administrator will be notified by year-end of procedures to follow for surplus textbooks going off county adoption. - 3.
-For other textbooks to be declared surplus, a Surplus Textbook form MIS 22506 must be completed and forwarded to ISS.
-If any school has a need for the listed surplus books, the administrator of ISS will initiate the transfer of said books. - 4.
-If the books are not needed by another school, the administrator of ISS declares the books discardable. - 5.
-If the textbooks are discardable, you will be notified by the administrator of ISS. - 6.
-At this point, the school must take three steps, listed below, in any order. - Have a parent giveaway during an Open House and/or PTA meeting and make the discarded books available; - Have a student giveaway in your cafetorium or library; - Give four or less books of one title to your teachers. - 7.
+For other textbooks to be declared surplus, MIS Form 22506 Surplus Textbook must be completed and forwarded to IR.
+If any school has a need for the listed surplus books, the Administrator of IR will initiate the transfer of said books. - If the books are not needed by another school, the Administrator of IR declares the books discardable. - 5.
+If the textbooks are discardable, you will be notified by the Administrator of IR. - 6.
+At this point, the school must take three of the steps listed below in any order. - Have a parent giveaway during an Open House and/or PTA meeting and make the discarded books available; - Have a student giveaway in your cafetorium or library; - Give four or less books of one title to your teachers. - 7.
 After you have taken all steps outlined above, discard any books in poor condition or books that are more than 10 years old. - 8.
-Send any remaining textbooks to the administrator of ISS. - 9.
-Sell instructional materials to companies that buy obsolete textbooks. - 10.
-The administrator of ISS will make the discarded textbooks available for to private schools or governmental agencies and will dispose of the remainder of the discarded books.
+Send any remaining textbooks to the Administrator of IR. - 9.
+IR sells instructional materials to companies that buy obsolete textbooks. - 10.
+The Administrator of IR will make the discarded textbooks available to private schools or governmental agencies and will dispose of the remainder of the discarded books.